Nucleus Hive Orders - Randy Oliver

-5 deep frames or 8 medium frames of healthy bees, brood, honey, and a queen in a reusable plastic nuc box.
-Our nucs' queens are raised in their nuc, so you will never get an unaccepted queen in a cage.
-Early and Spring nucs also include 1 pound of pollen supplement to be fed to the bees during poor weather.
+5 deep frames healthy bees, brood, honey, and a queen in a reusable plastic nuc box.
+The Olivers' nucs' queens are raised in their nuc, so you will never get an unaccepted queen in a cage.
+We include 1 pound of pollen supplement to be fed to the bees during poor weather.
 No box returns necessary.
 Nucleus hives must be picked up in Shoreline, Carnation, or Monroe.
 We do not ship bees.

 Randy Oliver is known for his honey bee research, and it shows in the bees that he and his sons raise.
 They are productive, gentle, and have a reasonable degree of mite resistance (NOT mite immunity).
 If well managed, the Olivers' nucleus hives will serve you well for many years.

-- Spring nucleus hives are usually available for pickup in mid April.
-While it's a bit later than the early nucs, as they have current year queens, we're still among the first to have nucleus hives available in Washington.
-Spring nucs have a good chance of making a honey crop if you can provide them with drawn comb for the brood boxes, and even have a chance of making a honey crop if placed on foundation, as long as you feed them heavily before the flow to allow them to build their comb.
-(Poor weather in California has prevented queen mating, and delayed nuc arrival for 2019.
-Nucs are currently expected to arrive the second week of May)
+- The Olivers' nucleus hives are usually available for pickup in mid April.
+While it's a bit later than an overwintered nuc, as they have current year queens, we're still among the first to have top quality nucleus hives available in Washington.
+These nucs have a good chance of making a honey crop if you can provide them with drawn comb for the brood boxes, and even have a chance of making a honey crop if placed on foundation, as long as you feed them heavily before the blackberry flow to allow them to build their comb.

 - Refunds requested before January 31 will receive a full refund

 - Refunds requested February 1-March 31 will receive a 50% refund

 - If you have special circumstances, we will work with you.